Charles Russell, Lord Chief Justice of

 ‘There is more common sense in Emmanuel’s little finger than there is in the Jesuit, the lawyer and the President, all together!’

-And of her sister, Mother Baptist in California, an eminent doctor declared:
+And of her sister, Mother Baptist in

 For the last three years of her life a severe eye infection caused Mother Emmanuel extreme pain and, towards the end, almost complete blindness enveloped her.
 Despite this she went up the rugged mountain above Rostrevor to visit two old ladies.